CAMERA GEAR: Inside our Camera Bags

 CamerA BACKPACKS For Day Hiking and Backpacking

 Sarah: I use the women-specific Shimoda bags for day-hiking.
 The women’s tech straps make a huge difference in the comfort for these bags compared to the gender-neutral bags I have used in the past.
 Although the two-strap system across the chest looks pretty ridiculous, the comfort benefits are worth it.
 The Shimoda bags are also quite comfortable for day-hiking compared to other photo bags I have used.
 We had an issue with the zippers on our Shimoda bags and the company stood behind their warranty guarantee, too.
 My primary bag is the Explore V1 60L size with a medium internal core unit.
 Although I rarely need all this space, I like that I can stuff my very puffy Rab Neutrino Pro down coat into the bag with room to spare.
 I also have the Explore V2 30 bag, which is a good option for hiking in warmer weather or shorter trips.
 For backpacking, I use the Gregory Maven 65L pack.
-This back is a good compromise in terms of weight.
+This backpack is a good compromise in terms of weight and robust build.
 Although it is heavier compared to a lightweight pack, it is sturdy enough to carry a heavier load that includes camera gear.

 Photography Accessories